 WHEN to Use a Pressure Washer

-Pressure washing, also called power washing, is most often used to clean surfaces prior to painting a house with wood siding or to clean large exterior surfaces like the vinyl siding.
-It’s important to make sure that surfaces you plan to clean will not be damaged by the pressure, i.e. the power of a pressure washer will strip off loose paint so unless you’re planning to paint your home, you don’t want to pressure wash it.
-Here are the common ways a pressure washer is used for home maintenance:
+Pressure washing, also called power washing, is most often used to clean surfaces prior to painting a house with wood siding or to clean large exterior surfaces like a driveway, sidewalks, the deck before you stain it or vinyl siding.
+It’s important to make sure that surfaces you plan to clean will not be damaged by the pressure.

 - Washing your home’s siding when the material is vinyl, metal and some types of masonry BUT NOT wood, hardboard, brick or stucco siding which can be easily damaged by the pressure.

-- Preparing wood siding and trim for painting, by removing all loose paint.
+- Carefully repairing wood siding and trim for painting, by removing all loose paint.

 - Preparing wood decks and porches for a new coat of stain and/or sealer.

 - Cleaning composite decks, railings and stairs which don’t have to be painted.

 - Cleaning outdoor furniture which is meant to get wet.